avengers-p11/Documentation/Rolling.md

 | **Integrate CI/CD**                                           | Use Continuous Integration and Continuous Delivery (CI/CD) to streamline and automate rolling deployments. |
 | **Test thoroughly in staging**                                | Perform extensive testing in staging environments to ensure the application functions properly in production.|

+## Conclusion
+Rolling deployments offer a balanced approach to software updates, providing a gradual transition to the new version while minimizing downtime and maintaining service availability.
+This strategy is particularly useful for large-scale applications where downtime can have significant consequences.

 ## Contacts